 When a new device is provisioned, it uses its secure cryptoprocessor to generate a key pair where the private key is non-exportable.
 It then uses the corresponding public key (or a certificate issued against the public key) as its identifier.
 When the device needs to authenticate to a remote system, it uses its private key to respond to a challenge-response handshake (e.g., mutual TLS).
 Since the private key is protected by the device’s secure cryptoprocessor, an attacker cannot extract the private key and use it on a different device.

 After a device has been authenticated, the next step should be to check the device’s health to ensure that it is still in a trusted state.
 Two solid approaches, that can be used independently or in tandem, are remote attestation and querying a device management system, such as Microsoft Endpoint Manager.

 Once the user and device have both been strongly authenticated, the device identifier should be logged, along with every action the user takes and the corresponding timestamps.
 This way, should a device ever be found to be compromised, every action taken on that device can be audited to detect possible malicious activity.

 If your enterprise is exploring solutions for enforcing device authentication, GaraSign may be the product you’re looking for.
-Compatible with all public-private key use cases, from code signing and document signing to SSH, TLS, and remote desktop protocol (RDP), GaraSign enables customers to seamlessly enforce device authentication with just a few clicks from a single pane of glass.
+Compatible with all public-private key use cases, from code signing and document signing to SSH, TLS key management, and remote desktop protocol (RDP), GaraSign enables customers to seamlessly enforce device authentication with just a few clicks from a single pane of glass.
 Because GaraSign sits on customer-managed infrastructure between the signing clients and the centrally-managed keys, GaraSign can enforce a range of granular security controls, like MFA and device authentication, without requiring modifications to servers or adjustments to existing applications.